 Ripe avocados, peaches, and melon

-You're probably inclined to put everything in fridge to help it last longer.
+You're probably inclined to put everything in the fridge to help it last longer.
 However, your fridge can actually affect foods in different ways.
-For example, honey will crystalize in the fridge and bananas will take longer to ripen.
+For example, honey will crystallize in the fridge and bananas will take longer to ripen.

 Here are some items you should NOT place in the fridge:

 Here are some other tips to help organize your fridge and get the most out of your food:

 Make sure to keep eggs in their original carton because this helps them last longer.

 Keep meats on trays or in sealed bags to prevent drippings from contaminating other foods.

 Although it can't go in the fridge, you may store bread in the freezer to help extend its shelf life a few weeks.